On the last track, we discussed ways for a client to better understand

 won’t have to face the more complicated emotion of grief.

-Techniques: Identification of Self-Blame and Positive
+Technique: Identification of Self-Blame and Positive

 I believe that in addressing survivor guilt and self-blame, the client